 Troy is a medium-sized city located in the state of Ohio.
-With a population of 25,659 people and six constituent neighborhoods, Troy is the 63rd largest community in Ohio.
+With a population of 26,432 people and seven constituent neighborhoods, Troy is the 56th largest community in Ohio.

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Troy in 2010 was $24,632, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,528 for a family of four.
+The per capita income in Troy in 2018 was $32,510, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $130,040 for a family of four.
 However, Troy contains both very wealthy and poor people as well.

+Troy is a somewhat ethnically-diverse city.
 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Troy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troy include Irish, English, French, and Italian.
+The greatest number of Troy residents report their race to be White, followed by Asian.
+Important ancestries of people in Troy include German, Irish, English, French, and Italian.

 The most common language spoken in Troy is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.